systeminit/si/app/docs/src/reference/vocabulary.md

 When a change set is merged to head, any other open change sets in the workspace are automatically _rebased_ against HEAD - meaning the data within them will be updated to reflect the proposed changes to the model on HEAD.

+## Context Menu

+The Context Menu contains all available Actions to a Component at that time, both in the Grid and Map view.
+The Context Menu enables a user to edit, pin, duplicate, erase, delete, create templates, add to/remove from view and run actions on Components.

 ### Creating a Change Set